NAMD/pypelinin/README.markdown

 We have 3 daemons you need to run:

-- **Router**: it's the central point of communication of the network.
-Every pipeline you need to execute should be asked to Router to add it and every other daemon will communicate with Router to get a pipeline to execute and other things.
+- **Router**: the central point of communication of the network.
+When you need to execute a pipeline, all you have to do is ask the Router to add it, and every other daemon will communicate with the Router to get a pipeline for execution.
 You can have only one Router running.
-- **Broker**: it run worker processes and execute jobs.
-It does not know about an entire pipeline, it just receives a job to be executed, retrieve needed information for that job, run the worker and then save information returned by the worker.
+- **Broker**: runs worker processes and executes jobs.
+It does not know about an entire pipeline, it just receives a job to be executed, retrieves needed information for that job, runs the worker and then saves information returned by the worker.
 It uses a class defined by you (`StoreClass`) to retrieve/save information.
 You should run as many Brokers as possible in your cluster, to increase throughtput of job/pipeline execution.
-- **Pipeliner**: It take cares of pipelines.
+- **Pipeliner**: takes care of pipelines.
 This daemon do not know how to save/retrieve or even execute jobs, but it knows which job should be executed after another one in a pipeline.
 Router will give Pipeliner a pipeline and it will ask for job execution (to Router, that will be sent to Broker).
-You can run as many Pipeliners you want (but just one can handle lots of pipelines simultaneously).
+You can run as many Pipeliners as you want (but one is enough to handle lots of pipelines simultaneously).

 Installation